 At Ghent, De Temmerman teaches ancient rhetoric and literary history.
 He directs a team of ca. ten researchers with the generous support of the Flemish Research Council (F.W.O.-Vlaanderen), the Ghent University Research Council (B.O.F.) and the European Research Council (ERC).
 In popularizing contributions he makes a case for the importance of Classics (and Humanities in general) in education and their relevance today.

 Recent books: Constructing Saints in Greek and Latin Hagiography.
 Heroes and Heroines in Late Antique and Medieval Narrative (Brepols 2023), The Oxford Handbook of Ancient Biography (Oxford University Press 2020); Characterization in Ancient Greek Literature (Brill 2017); Writing Biography in Greece and Rome.
 Narrative Technique and Fictionalization (Cambridge University Press 2016); Crafting Characters.
 Heroes and Heroines in the Ancient Greek Novel (Oxford University Press 2014)

-Further information on De Temmerman's scholarly interests can be found at http://users.ugent.be/~kdtemmer; and on his research team at http://www.novelsaints.ugent.be.
+Further information on De Temmerman's scholarly interests and publications (incl. postprints) can be found at his personal website and that of his research team.